 HOME DÉCOR

-Avant Toi, the innovative Italian knitwear brand, launch its first home décor collection designed to transform the home into a magical haven.
+Avant Toi, the innovative Italian knitwear brand, is launching its first home décor collection designed to transform the home into a magical haven.
 Hand-painted materials and precious yarns are mixed and matched to create unique pieces: a fusion of furs on felted cloths, bedspreads like blankets of leaves, jacquard silk wall hangings, patchwork cloth carpets with a multiplicity of hues, cushions and carpets with furry stitch and rudimentary seams.
 It is an alchemy that blends mastery of traditional technology with futuristic looms and new coloring techniques: color that transmits soul and personality.

 www.avant-toi.it